 In addition to our own patent applications, we also currently rely on licensing agreements with third party patent holders/licensors for our products.
-We have an exclusive license agreement with the McLean Hospital relating to the use of flupirtine to treat fibromyalgia which was sublicensed to Meda AB and an exclusive license agreement with the Regents of the University of California relating to our Trimesta technology.
+We have an exclusive license agreement with the McLean Hospital relating to the use of flupirtine to treat fibromyalgia which was sublicensed to Meda AB, an exclusive license agreement with the Regents of the University of California relating to our Trimesta technology, and an exclusive license agreement with CSMC relating to our C-IBS program.
 Each of these agreements requires us or our sublicensee to use our best efforts to commercialize each of the technologies as well as meet certain diligence requirements and timelines in order to keep the license agreement in effect.
 In the event we or our sublicensee are not able to meet our diligence requirements, we may not be able to retain the rights granted under our agreements or renegotiate our arrangement with these institutions on reasonable terms, or at all.
 Furthermore, we currently have very limited product development capabilities, and limited marketing or sales capabilities.
 For us to research, develop, and test our product candidates, we would need to contract with outside researchers, in most cases those parties that did the original research and from whom we have licensed the technologies.
-Our exclusive channel collaboration agreements with Intrexon provide that Intrexon may terminate each such agreement if we do not perform certain specified requirements, including developing therapies considered superior.
+Our Second ECC with Intrexon provides that Intrexon may terminate the agreement if we do not perform certain specified requirements, including developing therapies considered superior.
 Our agreement with The University of Texas allows the University to terminate its agreement if we fail to comply with the terms of the agreement.
 Our agreement with Prev provides Prev with the right to the return of the assets if we do not perform certain requirements.
+Our agreement with CSMC allows CSMC to terminate its agreement if we fail to comply with the terms of the agreement.